davidly/wordle/README.md

     c:\windows\microsoft.net\framework64\v4.0.30319\csc.exe wordle.cs /nologo /debug:full /o+

+This app has several modes:

-By default, the app finds all 5-character words in words.txt and for each attempts to solve wordle.
+    * By default, the app finds all 5-character words in words.txt and for each attempts to solve wordle.
 When it can't find a solution, it's because there are multiple answers that fit.
+Use -g to override the starting guess.
+    * -i Interactive mode to have this app solve Wordle for you if you're playing online
+    * -p Play wordle with randomly generated solutions
+    * -f Like the default mode, but run it 4 times and show the best and worst starting words

 To use this app as a tool to solve a the day's game, use -i.
 To specifiy your own starting word, use -g:guess.